algo-cancer/Sgootr/README.md

 [^4]: Robinson, D.F., Foulds, L.R.: Comparison of phylogenetic trees.
 Mathematical biosciences **53**(1-2), 131-147 (February 1981). [https://doi.org/10.1016/0025-5564(81)90043-2](https://doi.org/10.1016/0025-5564(81)90043-2)

 [^5]: Sul, S.J., Williams, T.L.: An experimental analysis of robinson-foulds distance matrix algorithm.
 European Symposium on Algorithms, 793-804 (September 2008).

+[^6]: One outstanding issue of `Sgootr` is that, if tree construction fails before `MAX_ITER` is reached, the `snakemake` command fails ungracefully.
+While users may still run the  `python scripts/get_results.py -c <config_file> -p <patient>` command to get results for that patient, if multiple patients are specified in the `config.yaml` file and tree construction fails for one of the patients, the command fails for all patients, potentially terminating the pruning procedures for those patients prematurely.
+In this case, one should comment out the specifications for the patient on which tree construction fails in `config.yaml`, then run the pipeline with `snakemake --cores <number of cores> --use-conda` again.
+This will continue the procedure for the remaining patients.
+Alternatively, one may run `Sgootr` for one patient at a time.